Is It Safe to Travel to Anguilla in 2026?

 Traveler Impact

-Solo travelers may encounter minor risks related to petty crime in tourist areas, but overall safety is generally good.
+Solo travelers may encounter minor risks related to petty crime in tourist areas; staying vigilant in crowded places is advisable.

-Families with children should be aware of health risks such as Dengue and Zika, but overall healthcare access is adequate for emergencies.
+Families with children should be cautious of health risks such as dengue and ensure access to clean water, but overall conditions are favorable for family travel.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Anguilla.